Has your fish broken out in white spots?

-In fact, Ich is so commonly experienced that many fish keepers believe it to be found in every single aquarium.
+In fact, Ich is so commonly experienced that many tropical fish hosts believe it to be found in every single aquarium.

 So, what is Ich exactly?

-Lucky for you, you don’t need a microscope to tell if your fish is infested with ich.
+Lucky for you, you don’t need a microscope to tell if your freshwater aquarium fish is infested with ich.
 There are some obvious symptoms that I will cover further down this guide.

 If caught early, Ich is very treatable, and many fish make a full recovery.

 What makes Ich unique among fish diseases is that it has a life cycle.

 The Ich burrows into fish, feeding on the skin and tissue, causing irritation.